JoshPatton26/Python-Projects/MadlibsGenerator/README.md

 - Read data from a file.
 - Parse text data to identify placeholders.
-- prompt users for input to store their responses.
+- Prompt users for input to store their responses.
 - Modify text data based on user input.

 ## Usage